razoumov/publish/03-domain-parallelism.md

 ~~~

 > ## Exercise 2
-> Try reducing the array size `n` to see if that changes the output (fewer tasks per locale), e.g.,
+> Try reducing the array size `n` to see if that changes the output (fewer threads per locale), e.g.,
 > setting n=3.
 Also try increasing the array size to n=20 and study the output.
 Does the output make sense?
 >
 >> Answer: run the code with